-Mountwest Community & Technical College reserves the right to suspend or expel any students who misrepresent the truth on any admissions document.
+Mountwest Community & Technical College reserves the right to suspend or expel any student who misrepresents the truth on any admissions document.

 E. Early Entrance High School Students

 High school students may enroll in courses at Mountwest Community & Technical College provided they meet course prerequisites and the following requirements: